Optable/optable-ios-sdk/README.md

 The frequency of invocation of `identify` is up to you, however for optimal identity resolution we recommended to call the `identify()` method on your SDK instance every time you authenticate a user, as well as periodically, such as for example once every 15 to 60 minutes while the application is being actively used and an internet connection is available.

-Note that the `identify()` function also accepts also accepts a list of type prefixed identifiers.
+Note that the `identify()` function also accepts a list of type prefixed identifiers.
 For example:
 `identify(["e:abcdef1234567890abcdef1234567890abcdef1234567890abcdef1234567890","c:d29c551097b9dd0b82423827f65161232efaf7fc"])`

 ### Profile API